 First on your list should be a trip to the Waitangi Treaty Grounds, the birthplace of modern-day New Zealand.
 The family friendly New Zealand museum tells the story of the founding document of the nation – the Treaty of Waitangi.
-Then outside you can walk through beautiful native bush to a huge waka (war canoe) which at 35 metres long is the world’s largest.
-To complete your visit, you can take part in a traditional Maori powhiri (welcome) ceremony onto the marae, to learn more about Maori culture and history.
+Then outside, you can walk through beautiful native bush to a huge waka (war canoe) which at 35 metres long is the world’s largest.
+To complete your visit, you can participate in a traditional Maori powhiri (welcome) ceremony onto the marae to learn more about Maori culture and history.

 You can’t visit the Bay of Islands without heading out onto the water, and there are numerous options for day trips to the various islands.
 A firm favourite is the Cream Trip, which takes you cruising out on the water and through the famous ‘Hole in the Rock‘.
 If you’re lucky, you may spot dolphins out in the Bay during your trip.

 Finally, don’t miss the gorgeous seaside town of Russell, a short ferry ride from the mainland at Paihia.
 It was the original capital of New Zealand and still has several quaint buildings from that time.
 Grab a meal or drink at New Zealand’s oldest pub, the waterside Duke of Marlborough hotel, which has a fabulous adults and kids menu – the ice-cream sundaes are a must!

 As you can see, the Bay of Islands is one of the perfect places to visit in New Zealand with kids.